aminya/juno-plus/README.md

 # Juno-Toolbar-Plus Atom package
 This is a simple Atom's package that enhances Julia Client Toolbar by adding some useful buttons.
+It also, provides some code snippets for Julia and Weave,

 ![image](https://user-images.githubusercontent.com/16418197/68539924-ece5bc00-034f-11ea-9fa4-da30d12135e3.png)